Ibadan North: History

+Demographic

+Ibadan North Local Government Area has an average temperature of 28 degrees Celsius and a total area of 22 square kilometers.
+The area has an average humidity of 61%, and the Local Government Area receives 2100 mm of precipitation annually.

 It has an area of 27 km^{2} and a population of 856,988 according to the Oyo State Government in 2017.

 It also has bustling academic and economy activities with the presence of the First Premier University in Nigeria, the University of Ibadan, founded in 1948, and The Polytechnic, Ibadan in 1970 creates an aura of lively place to live in.